All Kinds of Minds

 Introduction

-Located in Sligo, All Kinds of Minds is a private clinical psychology practice providing a range of neurodiversity-affirmative assessments that adhere to best practice guidelines and standards.
+Located in Sligo Town, All Kinds of Minds is a specialised private clinical psychology practice that provides a range of neurodiversity-affirmative assessments for children and adolescents (i.e., 6-years-to-18-years).
+All assessments adhere to best practice guidelines and standards, and reports will be accepted by the H.S.E. and D.E.S.
+All Kinds of Minds is an inclusive practice that embraces and respects diversity of all kinds.

 Assessments Provided: